jordansds/Archipelago_TWW3_Alt/README.md

 to win.
 The number of settlements needed is determined by `number_of_locations`.
 Checks are granted as your empire size grows.
 This lends itself to faster paced games and plays better in synchronous multiworlds.

-`spheres` is the original game mode developed by SinthorasRage.
+`spheres` is the old game mode originally developed by SinthorasRage.
 This mode starts with a limited radius in which you can interact with other factions, which grows as you collect **Diplomatic Radius** upgrades.
 Along the way **Orbs of Domination** are also collected - upon collecting enough, you win.
 Every settlement on the map is a unique check.
-This is a *much* slower paced game that is better suited to asyncs.
+This is a *much* slower paced game than conquest.
 Additionally this mode is prone to causing softlocks, as AI factions can claim razed settlements causing them to become out of logic and impossible to collect items from.
-If this happens you will have to either release the location manually with `send_location` in the server console, or forceably send a diplomatic radius upgrade instead.
+If this happens you will have to release the location manually.

 **checks_per_settlement**: How many checks there are per settlement.
 Increase this to release more items per settlement, decrease this to slow down the pace of your checks.
 This is designed to allow smaller values for "number_of_settlements" whilst still generating